 "How long have I been out here?"

 If he had to guess, he would have said 88 minutes.

 "A while," she said, moving her mouth down to his shoulder.
 "Why are you so far away?"
 Again, he did not respond.
 "Hey," she said, biting him gently but hard enough to snap his thoughts fully to her.
 "What are you thinking about?"

 "My grandfather," he said.
-“And the summers I spent with him before I was recruited by Thean.”
+"My mom's dad.
+And the summers I spent with him before I was recruited by Kerrick into the Adamant Gaze."

 "What would he do?"
 Isabelle asked.